In today’s modern vehicles it is considered normal for the engine cooling fan to keep running for a few minutes after you turn off the car.

 The cooling fan or fans are mounted right behind the radiator which is at the front of the vehicle behind the front grill.
 Here is a picture of the cooling fans that stay on, when you turn off the car.

 When the engine is running; the coolant circulates from the engine and flows to the radiator where heat is dissipated.
-Moreover, when the engine is turned off, the coolant stay stagnant in one spot, and the heat stays trapped therefore prolonging the engine from cooling.
-With the help of the fan running when the engine is off; this will help speed up the cooling process.
+When the engine is turned off, the coolant doesn't circulate, and the heat stays trapped therefore prolonging the engine from cooling.
+Running cooling fans help cool down the engine even after you turn off car.

 If the fan continues to run for more than 30 minutes; disconnect the negative side of the battery cable to prevent the battery from being drained.